amosgwa/anagram/README.md

   - I personally believe that mongo would have been a lot faster for searching in large data.
 We are dealing with a lot of strings, and I think Mongo is good for that.
 But, it was a pain to get it up and running.
 So yeah, finishing the project with less pain in timely manner is much more important here.
   - I am using Nodejs and Express because I wanted to learn something new.
 It took me about 12 videos on Nodejs and Express, and tons of googling.
 I learned a lot.
 It was fun!
   - I also built a web UI to run the test from the client side.
 I just wanted to see how it behaves from the client side.
 It also helped me see from the user perspective, and find bugs.
+  - Some of the SQL commands are nasty.
+I need to learn more. :)